 Average versions of this subtype are practical multi-taskers who can be workaholics but also seek enjoyable experiences.
 They are driven to accumulate fine and latest possessions to give out the message ‘I am worth it’.
 They enjoy travel, socialization but are not too needy in romantic relationships.
 Their approach is straightforward as they are clear about their needs and expectations, and can live alone as well.
 At times, they can be inconsiderate of feelings and needs of other people with disregard for morality.
 Even in conflicts, they are more stimulated by confrontation than wanting to resolve them.
 Their enthusiasm and need for stimulation makes it difficult for them to exercise self-control.
 Substance abuse is common among them.

 Unhealthy versions of this subtype are both compulsive and anti-social.
 They get involved in dangerous situations and get a rush from living on the edge.
-Gambling, extreme sexual activity and excessive money-spending depletes their resources.
+Gambling, extreme intimate activity and excessive money-spending depletes their resources.
 This is because they overestimate their power and wealth.
 Such people can be physically destructive and violent which can lead to a mental breakdown or even death.

 Examples of Type 7w8: John F Kennedy, Howard Stern, Malcolm Forbes